11 Apr Harnessing the Power of Social Media to Raise Fund for an Athlete Foundation

 While social media platforms definitely give you a channel to send your messages, the difficulty lies in being heard.
 With almost everyone promoting their own thing, it’s hard to grab the attention of audiences.

-Focus on a Few Networks
+Focus on a Few Professional Networks First

 It’s tempting to dip your toe in every social media network out there.
 But doing so could spread your efforts too thin.
 Pick two or three social media platforms and focus on building those channels as much as possible.